google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 Why it help?

-AHAs like glycolic acid can help exfoliate the skin, reducing the appearance of acne and improving skin texture.
+AHAs like glycolic acid can reduce the appearence of acne and improving skin texture and help exfoliate the skin.

 MEDICATION TREATMENTS